akoskm/akoskm.com/cl66195is08ns0ynvdtajdv9q.md

 So here's my journey of becoming a Web Developer with no formal education when I was about to start middle school.

-# Home to become a Web Developer, or really, anything
+# How to become a Web Developer, or really, anything

 There has to be some initial motivation to learn more about the profession.
 You most definitely can't become something you don't know anything about.
 You can't become a carpenter if you've never heard about carpenters.